Take the Next Step

 The Educational Leadership team is happy to evaluate transcripts for previous graduate-level coursework to determine exactly which courses applicants would need to complete in order to qualify for an Ohio Principal License.

 Transcripts may be sent to the program director, Dr. Grant Hambright.
-Please feel free to scan and e-mail them to her at email@example.com, fax them to her at (937) 775-2405, or mail them to this address:
+Please feel free to scan and e-mail them to firstname.lastname@example.org, fax them to (937) 775-2405, or mail them to this address:

 Leadership Studies Department

 Attn: Dr. Grant Hambright

 3640 Col. Glenn Hwy.